What Is a Partition Action in North Carolina and How Does It Work?

 North Carolina courts recognize two main forms of partition:

-• Partition by Sale: If dividing the land is impractical or would reduce its value, the court orders a public sale.
+- Partition by Sale: If dividing the land is impractical or would substantially injure an interested party, the court may order a sale.
 After costs, proceeds distribute among the owners based on their ownership shares.

 Who Can File a Partition Action?